UWAMEGFisheries/UWAMEGFisheries.github.io/_posts/alumni/2022-01-01-kolbusz-jess.md

 title: "Jess Kolbusz"
 categories: phd-alumni
 tags: [phd-alumni]
-excerpt: "The influence of water movements on the settlement of the Western Rock Lobster (<i>Panulirus cygnus</i>) throughout the fishery"
+excerpt: "The influence of water movements on the settlement of the Western Rock Lobster (<i>Panulirus cygnus</i>) throughout the fishery (2021)"
 image:
   feature:
   teaser: square-jess-kolbusz-profile.png